This is the top of this pageSite menu here

 After that, in 1323, the Soma clan moved to Namegata-gun, Oshu (present-day Minamisoma City), and the successive generations of Soma lords continued until the Meiji Restoration.

-After entering the shrine, the “Kacchu Horse Racing” and the “Divine Flag Scramble” were held, each of which was a wonderful festival reminiscent of the Warring States period.
+After entering the shrine, the “Kacchu Horse Racing” and the “Divine Flag Scramble” were held.

 This festival was canceled in the year of the Great East Japan Earthquake, and after being scaled back last year, it was fully resumed this year.
 Inagi City is proud to be able to support Soma City, which has such a long history, and I would like to thank the citizens and staff for their support.